CorinaWan/DIT5411-Wong-Po-Yi/README.md

 ### Guideline
 1. Download Traditional-Chinese-Handwriting-Dataset.zip from https://github.com/AI-FREE-Team/Traditional-Chinese-Handwriting-Dataset to unzip them.
 2. Execute data_deployment_all.ipynb to unzip all_data.zip (which is located on D:\\handwritting_data_all-master\\) to /Traditional_Chinese_Data/cleaned_data.
+3. Execute data_deployment_all.ipynb to decompress cleaned_data(50_50).zip for data deployment.
-3. Create the model_train_test.ipynb to write the code about training the model to generate 200 augmented images per Chinese Character
+4. Create the model_train_test.ipynb to write the code about training the model to generate 200 augmented images per Chinese Character
-4. Write the code for testing the model.
+5. Write the code for testing the model.

 ### Reference
 1. Traditional Chinese Handwriting Dataset